Sustainability in Chemical Value Chain

 Seema Mohanty: Covid brought in a lot of focus and ‘glamor’ into supply chain functions.
 The initial phase of Covid and lockdowns required supply chain functions to deal with a lot of unknown unknowns.
 While people were talking about work from home, supply chains were moving goods physically across continents.
 Securing supplies, in spite of all odds, were a primary focus.
 As Covid situation started to get better, supply chains were impacted by geopolitical tensions and shipping constraints to name a few.
 All these bring home the fact that since there is a lot of interconnectedness, our supply chains will be prone to impacts from various factors every now and then.
 In this context, chemical supply chains are taking various steps to be more prepared for any event, whatsoever.
 Initiatives are being taken by various companies to have more backward integration, to source locally or to source from multiple geographies in order to reduce the risk of getting impacted.
 But there is no one solution.
 Only those who are agile enough to keep up with changing situations, will be the ones to survive.
 Risk management measures will play a vital role.
 Being resilient is the key.

-Mitesh Gangar: Covid caused substantial disruption in supply chain globally and for a short while, people moved from ‘Just-in-time’ to ‘Just-in-case’.
+Mitesh Gangar: Covid caused substantial disruption in supply chain process globally and for a short while, people moved from ‘Just-in-time’ to ‘Just-in-case’.
 All the disruptions are now stabilized and there is a move to rationalize inventories.
 We see a lot of digitalization of processes, be it with transporters or shipping lines or customs departments.
 There is a definite move towards making transactions paperless and having a single source of truth.

 Sanjay Desai: In sheer $ terms, global economies would have lost close to 9.0 trillion USD since Feb-2020.
 While the global trade is recovering fast, Covid-19 impacts across specific goods, services and trade partners are highly diverse, creating pressures on global supply chains.
 Covid-19 forced organisations globally to re-think/ re-design their end-to-end value chain strategy.
 It forced them to develop new sources of multiple suppliers/manufacturers in different countries in order to be resilient to shocks, volatile demand & supply variations.
 Many industries hastened their e-commerce and omni-channel supply chain models way ahead of its time, into true unified people process and technology integration.
 Organisations were scrambling to implement control tower visibility to manage the risks upfront in the value chain by making use of AI and ML technology.
 Covid-19 also created a renewed focus to integrate ESG objectives with each functional vertical accessing ESG data into their reporting.
 While Covid-19 was a global catastrophic disaster, it brough in a few positives –blessings in disguise!